iratefun/developer_infobase/development/projects.md

 ### PTUSA

 Projects prefixed with ptusa/PTUSA are projects developed for the previously valid, pentestusa entity.
 That entity is currently disolved, making the ptusa prefix present, but invalid.

 ### IRF/IRATEFUN

 Projects prefixed with irf/IRF/iratefun/IRATEFUN are my current personal projects.

+## Project Names

+A project name should be a lowercase, underscore separated, name.

 ## Project Suffixes

+A project suffix should always be a project type classification.

+__util
+__lib
+__run
+__build
+__deploy
+__orchestra
+__conductor